 Applicants intending to study at the College must submit a completed application.
 The application fee is \$300 and is not refundable even if an applicant is not accepted or changes their mind.
-Applicants must also submit an essay, participate in up to two interviews, complete a critical thinking assessment and submit official transcripts of all completed and required prerequisite courses as determined by the College.
+Applicants must also submit an essay, participate in up to two interviews, and submit official transcripts of all completed and required prerequisite courses as determined by the College.